In crisis? Call or text 988 (Suicide & Crisis Lifeline) · Overdose emergency? Call 911

 Yes — transfers are common and we make them seamless, with no gap in your prescription.
 Just let us know at intake that you're currently in treatment.

 Telehealth is safe and effective for most people, but not every situation.
-If you have severe alcohol withdrawal risk or another condition that needs in-person or higher-level care, your physician will tell you honestly and help you find the right setting.
+If you have a condition that needs in-person or higher-level care, Dr. Pavelock will tell you honestly and help you find the right setting.

 Right now